Paulaverdugo/TC2005B_Team2/Videojuego/GDD.md

 1. Player starts at the entrance.
 2. Player gets to explore the map which divides into two sections.
 3. If the player chooses the first section, it will go through a path full of cameras.
-4. If the player chooses the second path they will have to fight lots of guards.
+4. If the player chooses the second path they will have to fight teh Boss guard.
 5. The player needs to find the winner's room.
 6. The player needs to enter the winner's room.